BenjaminBossan/hacking-game/README.md

   - Your score is calculated as **sum of selected tile numbers × length of your path**.
   - To win the round, your score must meet or exceed the current required points (shown at the bottom).
 After a win, the required points increase.
   - If you run out of time, have no legal moves, or the final score is too low, you lose the round.
-  - If you lose, you may click **"Show Winning Path"** to view one possible solution.
+  - If you lose, you may click **"Show Solution"** to view one possible solution.

 - **Chase new high scores**
   - After each win, the next breach becomes more difficult.